 But I think the one message I got from him that the Episcopal Church had no answers to the serious questions of life.
 It’s fashionable in conservative circles to say that liberals are wrong about many things, and they are.
 But when you base your idea on the premise that there is no absolute truth–and in many ways Situational Ethics is a “baptised” way to do that–you’re basically empty-handed in helping others sort out the important questions of life.
 And in many ways that’s worse than being wrong.

 After nearly two school years of this, I found Dante and began my journey to “swim the Tiber” and become a Roman Catholic.
 That brought many of the answers I was looking for, especially with the parish priest I had.
 I actually made the Profession of Faith towards the end of the ethics course.
 It also, indirectly, addressed the social issue problem.
 One thing that was becoming clear–if only in an implicit and visceral way–was that the concept of the Episcopal Church, with its lofty demographics, being an agent for either social change or meaningful charity was a nonstarter.
-In this case the Marxists were right: the Episcopalians were the problem, something that many social activists other than Fr.
+In this case the Marxists were right: the Episcopalians were the problem, something that many social activists like Fr.
 Sassman (such as Ian Mitchell) didn’t quite grasp.
 Roman Catholicism, with its broader income level and ethnic diversity, is in a better place to address this problem, although there are issues there.

 An even stronger statement in that direction was made with joining a Pentecostal church.
 No where else is it more clear that the preferential option for the poor and the preferential option of the poor aren’t the same.
 It’s hard to imagine Fr.
 Sassman having never encountered that in his time in Puerto Rico and the Caribbean, but evidently he never thought that an option.